padogrid/bundle-geode-1-docker-debezium_hive_kafka/README.md

 ## Use Case

 This use case ingests data changes made in the MySQL database into a Geode cluster via Kafka connectors and also integrates Apache Hive for querying Kafka topics as external tables and views.
-It extends [the original Debezium-Kafka bundle](https://github.com/padogrid/bundle-geode-1-docker-debezium_kafka) with Docker compose, Apache Hive, and  the North Wind mock data for `customers` and `orders` tables.
+It extends [the original Debezium-Kafka bundle](https://github.com/padogrid/bundle-geode-1-docker-debezium_kafka) with Docker compose, Apache Hive, and  the Northwind mock data for `customers` and `orders` tables.
 It includes the MySQL source connector and the `geode-addon` Debezium sink connectors.

 ![Debezium-Hive-Kafka Diagram](images/geode-debezium-hive-kafka.jpg)

 ## Required Software

+- PadoGrid 0.9.5-SNAPSTHOT+ (02/11/2021)
 - Docker
 - Docker Compose
-- Maven
+- Maven 3.x
-- PadoGrid 0.9.5-SNAPSTHOT+ (02/10/2021)

 ## Optional Software